Friday, August 22, 2014

 Add the soaked cashews, water, vinegar, lemon juice, mustard powder, and sea salt to your high-powered blender.
 Blend until thick and creamy.
 Then add the olive oil and blend until combined.
 You will want to keep blending until it is ultra smooth.
 You may need to stop the blender, stir it, and then blend again.

-Use a small spatula or spoon to scoop the mayo into a jar. place into your refigerator to chill.
+Use a small spatula or spoon to scoop the mayo into a jar.
+Place into your refrigerator to chill.
 It will thicken slightly once it chills.
 Source: www.NourishingMeals.com

 More Condiment Recipes: